carboxylman/stackdb/vmprobes/examples/README.vmprobegeneric.txt

     same reason that hardcoding all type and decoding knowledge takes a long time and is simply busy work until we have debuginfo support.

-  * when=(pre|post|both) .
+  * when=(pre|post) .
 Specifies when the syscall should be matched.
-    You can match before ("pre"), after ("post") or both ("both").
+    You can match before ("pre") or after ("post").
 If "when" is not specified, the default is "pre" to be compatible with the old behavior.

   * pid=<process_id>.
 Match on process id.